qredo/fusionchain/blockchain/x/qassets/README.md

 This document specifies the QAssets module of the Fusion Chain.

 The QAssets module is responsible for minting and burning of QAssets.
-QAssets are bridged assets from L1 blockchains that need to go through the QAssets module to get minted or burned.
-From there on, accounts can manage the QAssets through the bank module.
+QAssets are bridged assets from L1 blockchains.
+From there on, accounts can manage their QAssets through the `bank` module.

 ## Contents